Part 3 - Miscellaneous Definitions

 Clip - A length of metal which holds several rounds together for feeding into a weapon.
 The rounds are usually stripped off the clip by the bolt as it cycles.

-Cold Gun Correction - Refers to a correction for range for the first shot from a gun.
-The first round from a gun falls slightly short due to the reduced friction caused by the oil used to swab the bore to keep it from rusting.
+Cold Gun Correction - Refers to a correction for range for the first shots from a gun.
+The first few rounds from a gun fall slightly short due to the reduced friction caused by the oil used to swab the bore to keep it from rusting.
 This reduced friction allows the projectile to move forward at a lower pressure than what occurs in a clean, dry bore, and this lower pressure results in a lower muzzle velocity.
 Fire control systems have a built-in adjustment for this condition.

 Davis Gun - During World War I, the USN conducted a series of experiments in mounting larger caliber guns on patrol aircraft for anti-submarine use.
 The "Davis non-recoil Guns" were 6-pdr (57 mm) and 3" (7.62 cm) weapons having two barrels.
 The first barrel faced forward and fired a standard projectile while the second barrel faced directly backwards and fired bird shot or buckshot.
 The weapon fired both barrels simultaneously, thus negating the recoil motions.
 A Lewis machine-gun was mounted alongside these weapons to aid in spotting.
 Named after the inventor, Cmdr.
 Cleland Davis, USN.